-There are many species and varieties of blackberries included in the Dewberry grouping; most are in North American.
+There are many species and varieties of blackberries included in the dewberry grouping; most are in North America.

 This group includes Boysenberries, Loganberries, Lucretia Dewberries, Nectarberries, Olallieberries, and Youngberries

 You may see them described in one place as being smaller than blackberries, and somewhere else as bigger than blackberries — it depends on what variety of dewberry.

 - Aberdeen dewberry, Rubus depavitus;